Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Simulation Studies

 \subsection{Evaluation of the Proposal Distribution}

-Our proposed SMC algorithm implements an ordered uniform proposal distribution for sampling latent event times, which we now compare to the finite distributions of a Poisson process used in \cite{chenEstimatingHawkesProcess2024}.
-Consider a representative observation interval $(t_{i-1},\, t_i]$, with unobserved event times $\tau_{\Ns_{i-1}+1:\Ns_i}$ and types $z_{\Ns_{i-1}+1:\Ns_i}$.
-The Poisson proposal method is designed such that proposed times $\tau_{\Ns_{i-1}+1:\Ns_i}$ are distributed according to the first $\ns_i$ events of a homogeneous Poisson process on $(t_{i-1},\, \infty)$ with rate parameter $\rho = \gamma_{0.95; \ns_i, 1} / (t_i\, -\, t_{i-1})$, taking $\gamma_{0.95; \ns_i, 1}$ to be the $0.95$ quantile of the gamma distribution with shape parameter $\ns_i$ and rate $1$. \cite{chenEstimatingHawkesProcess2024} arbitrarily select $\gamma_{0.95; \ns_i, 1}$ as this achieves a probability of $0.95$ that the proposed event times will fall within the $i$\thh observation window.
+Our proposed SMC algorithm implements an ordered uniform proposal distribution for sampling latent event times, which we now compare with the finite distributions of a Poisson process used in \cite{chenEstimatingHawkesProcess2025}.
+Consider a representative observation interval $(t_{i-1}, t_i]$, with unobserved event times $\tau_{\Ns_{i-1}+1:\Ns_i}$ and types $z_{\Ns_{i-1}+1:\Ns_i}$.
+The Poisson proposal method is designed such that proposed times $\tau_{\Ns_{i-1}+1:\Ns_i}$ are distributed according to the first $\ns_i$ events of a homogeneous Poisson process on $(t_{i-1}, \infty)$ with rate parameter $\rho = \gamma_{0.95; \ns_i, 1} / (t_i - t_{i-1})$, taking $\gamma_{0.95; \ns_i, 1}$ to be the $0.95$ quantile of the gamma distribution with shape parameter $\ns_i$ and rate $1$. \cite{chenEstimatingHawkesProcess2025} select $\gamma_{0.95; \ns_i, 1}$ as this achieves a probability of $0.95$ that the proposed event times will fall within the $i$\thh observation window.
 Event types are then assigned from the multinomial distribution, as described in Section \ref{sec:smc_mtd}.
-This is a natural multivariate extension of the univariate method of \cite{chenEstimatingHawkesProcess2024}.
-In practice, event times are generated by sampling $\ns_i$ exponential random variables with rate $\rho$ and computing their cumulative sum.

-For the ordered uniform proposals, we begin by sampling the first $\ns_i\, +\, 1$ times of the Poisson process with rate $1$, followed by a simple transformation to return $\ns_i$ ordered uniforms on $(t_{i-1},\, t_i]$.
+This is a natural multivariate extension of the univariate method of \cite{chenEstimatingHawkesProcess2025}.
+For the ordered uniform proposals, we begin by sampling the first $\ns_i + 1$ times of the Poisson process with rate $1$, followed by a simple transformation to return $\ns_i$ ordered uniforms on $(t_{i-1}, t_i]$.
 See sections~\textit{V.2} and~\textit{V.3} of \cite{devroyeNonuniformRandomVariate1986} for relevant proofs and discussion of computational complexity.
 The computational time of both methods is linear in the number of particles.
-One advantage of the ordered uniform distribution is that proposals are guaranteed to agree with observations, whereas with Poisson proposals, on average 5\% of the particles disagree with the observations, resulting in the assignment of zero weights and a loss of efficiency.